Video: Gunman Holds Up Discount Store in East L.A.

 Authorities are looking for a gunman caught on camera holding up a discount store in East Los Angeles on Friday.

-The crime unfolded about 1 p.m. at the Dollar Max store, 3545 E. 1st Street, according to the Los Angeles Count Sheriff's Department.
+The crime unfolded about 1 p.m. at the Dollar Max store, 3545 E. 1st Street, according to the Los Angeles County Sheriff's Department.

 As depicted on store surveillance video, the gunman can be seen holding employees at gunpoint and ordering them around the store as he helps himself to money from the cash register.